Allen Hurns: 2017 season

 During the season-opening 29–7 road victory over the Houston Texans, Hurns' teammate Allen Robinson was lost for the season due to a torn ACL.
 As a result, Hurns had to step up in the offense.
-In the next game against the Titans, he recorded six receptions for 82 yards and his first touchdown of the season as the Jaguars lost by a score of 37–16.
-The following week against the Baltimore Ravens, he caught three passes for 20 yards and a touchdown during the 44–7 victory.
+In the next game against the Titans, he recorded six receptions for 82 yards and his first touchdown of the season during the 37–16 loss.
+The following week against the Baltimore Ravens, he caught three passes for 20 yards and a touchdown in the 44–7 victory.
 The last time a Jaguar caught a touchdown in consecutive games was Marqise Lee in November 2016.

-During a Week 7 27–0 shutout victory over the Coltse passes for 101 yards, topping 100 yards for the first time since December 2015.
+During a Week 7 27–0 shutout victory over the Colts, Hurns caught five passes for 101 yards, topping 100 yards for the first time since December 2015.
 Three weeks later on his 26th birthday, Hurns had a season-high seven receptions for 70 yards but left the eventual 20–17 overtime victory over the Los Angeles Chargers with an ankle injury.
-He missed the next six games due to the injury.
+He missed the next six games as a result.

 Hurns finished the 2017 season with 39 receptions for 484 yards and a career-low two touchdowns in 10 games and eight starts.
 The Jaguars finished atop the AFC South with a 10–6 record and made the playoffs for the first time since 2007.
-Hurns was shutout in the Wild Card Round victory against the Bills and one pass in the Divisional Round victory over the Pittsburgh Steelers.
-However, during the AFC Championship Game against the New England Patriots, he recorded six receptions for 80 yards as the Jaguars lost on the road by a score of 24–20.
+Hurns recorded no statistics in the Wild Card Round victory against the Bills and had a 12-yard reception in the Divisional Round road victory over the Pittsburgh Steelers.
+During the AFC Championship Game against the New England Patriots, he caught six passes for 80 yards in the 24–20 road loss.
 Hurns' 80 yards were the most receiving yards by a Jaguar in the playoffs since Matt Jones in 2006.

 On March 20, 2018, Hurns was released by the Jaguars.